php/php-langspec/spec/14-classes.md

 When a private member is overridden, the methods of the defining class still have access to the original private member, however non-static public and protected members are shared across the inheritance chain.

-When a method is overridden, the signature of the overriding method must be [compatible](#class-declarations) with the signature of the original method, by the same rule as if the original method belonged to the interface and the overriding method belonged to an implementation.
+When a method is overridden, the signature of the overriding method should be [compatible](#class-declarations) with the signature of the original method, by the same rule as if the original method belonged to the interface and the overriding method belonged to an implementation.
+If an implemented method is overridden with an incompatible method, a non-fatal error is issued, however the override is still accepted by the engine.
+The use of incompatible overrides is not recommended.

 ##Methods with Special Semantics